-In 2011, the Waukee Public Library had received a very generous bequest from former resident Hiram Ori.
-The approximate amount of $700,000 is the largest single donation in the long history of the library.
+In 2011, the Waukee Public Library received a very generous bequest from former resident Hiram Ori.
+The approximate amount of $700,000 is the largest single donation in the long history of the Waukee Public Library.

-This gift will help advance the institution toward its goal of serving as a gathering place for the community and its dedication to promoting the free exchange of ideas.
+This gift helped to advance the institution toward its goal of serving as a gathering place for the community and its dedication to promoting the free exchange of ideas.

 This contribution reflects not only Mr. Ori’s belief in the growing significance and enduring value of public libraries, but his conviction that the Waukee Public Library will be a wise and responsible steward of his legacy.

 We are inspired and humbled by this magnificent gift.
 Although Hiram Ori moved away from Waukee, he naturally felt a strong bond with the town where he spent his youth.
 This bequest honors his mother and father and the families of the Shuler Mine.
 It is our hope that it fills the people of Waukee with pride in their community and in their library.

 Many historical photographs of Waukee and oral histories of mining descendants have been digitized and can be found on display in the Coal Mine Museum funded by the generous bequest from Hiram Ori.

 The Manders Museum opened on February 22, 2009.
 The museum showcases the life and baseball career of Harold C. "Hal" Manders, a Waukee resident, who played professional baseball in the 1930s and 1940s.
 Items on display include autographed baseballs, baseball gloves, souvenir bats, Waukee High School letters, watches, ribbons, numerous photographs, and a video on Manders.